Frequently Asked Questions

 Why is there a block that prevents me from registering for graduate classes?

 There may be a number of reasons for a block: advising flag, maximum credit block, course time conflict notice.
 If you are registering for a practicum, there is an advising flag to ensure that you filed a practicum application in advance.
 The maximum credit block occurs if you are registering for more than the credit hour limit allowed.
-All of these may be removed by contacting the department support staff (402.554.3355).
+All of these may be removed by contacting your advisor.